Trump to back GOP challenger to Cheney | ExBulletin

 Trump met with Hageman last month as he assessed the pool of potential candidates, hoping that early approval would help clear the field and prevent an overcrowded primary that could be advantageous for Cheney’s chances.

-At least a half-dozen other Republicans have already announced their intention to run and it was not immediately clear whether news of Trump’s decision that was first reported by Politico would succeed in driving them out.
+At least a half-dozen other Republicans have already announced their intention to run and it was not immediately clear whether news of Trump’s decision – which was first reported by Politico – would succeed in pushing them back. .

 These include State Senator Anthony Bouchard, whose campaign was cut short in May by the revelation that he got a 14-year-old girl pregnant at the age of 18; state representative Chuck Gray, political radio commentator; and Darin Smith, an attorney with ties to the Christian Broadcasting Network and the conservative Family Research Council.